Montreal Canadiens Logo

 Montreal Canadiens Logo 1918-1919

-In 1918, the white-scripted “H” for Hockey replaced the letter “A.” The change was linked to the team’s purchase by the Club de Hockey Canadien, run by George Kennedy.
-The outer blue outline of the red letter “C” was removed, but the inner one remained.
+In 1918, a white “H” inscription, standing for “Hockey,” appeared in place of the letter “A.” This change was linked to the team’s purchase by the Club de Hockey Canadien, managed by George Kennedy.
+The external blue outline of the red “C” was removed, but the internal one remained.

 1920 – 1921